 - Scheduled maintenance or unexpected outages can interrupt trading mid-cycle.

-- Trading rules like minimum order sizes or precision limits can prevent a leg from being placed or filled as expected.
+- Trading rules such as minimum order sizes or precision limits can cause a leg to fail or fill differently than expected.

 - Temporary pair suspensions or delistings can break a planned route.